Demand and consumer surplus in the payday-loan market: Evidence from British Columbia: Abstract

 \section{Abstract}

-This study examines how interest rate caps affect the demand for payday loans, using aggregate data from British Columbia (2012--2019) during which the province's maximum fee was reduced from \$23 to \$17 and then to \$15 per \$100 borrowed.
-Estimating a linear demand function via OLS, we find that lowering interest rate caps significantly increases loan demand.
-We estimate that the \$8 decrease, from \$23 to \$15 per \$100, raised annual consumer surplus by roughly \$28.6 million (2012 CAD).
-A further reduction to \$14, starting in January 2025, would add another \$3.9 million per year.
-These results suggest that stricter interest rate caps can yield substantial consumer welfare gains.
+This study examines how interest-rate caps affect the demand for payday loans, using aggregate data from British Columbia from 2012 to 2019, during which the province’s maximum fee was reduced from \$23 to \$17 and then to \$15 per \$100 borrowed.
+Estimating a linear demand function via OLS, we find that lowering interest-rate caps significantly increases loan demand.
+We estimate that the \$8 decrease from \$23 to \$15 raised annual consumer surplus by roughly \$28.6 million (2012 CAD).
+A further reduction to \$14, starting in January 2025, is projected to add an additional \$3.9 million per year.
+These results suggest that stricter interest-rate caps within a certain range can yield substantial consumer welfare gains, with no evidence of restricted access to payday loans due to lender exit from the market.